EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single node.md

     name GetWinner(const game &currentGame);
 ```

-The complete tictactoe.hpp file can be downloaded from github here: [Tictactoe tutorial hpp source](./src/tictactoe/tictactoe.hpp "ticttactoe example code")
+The complete tictactoe.hpp file can be downloaded from github here: [Tic-tac-toe tutorial hpp source](./src/tictactoe/tictactoe.hpp "tic-tac-toe example code")

 ### Create tictactoe.cpp file
 This section creates the tictactoe.cpp file.
-This file contains the implementations of the tictactoe smart contract actions and the private methods used by the smart contract actions, based the declarations in the header file.
+This file contains the implementations of the tic-tac-toe smart contract actions and the private methods used by the smart contract actions, based the declarations in the header file.

 ### Procedure to create the tictactoe.cpp file
 Complete the following steps to create the tictactoe.cpp file: